grisselfaura/Milestone-Second-Project-Interactive-Frontend-Development/README.md

 Tabs and sections with interesting bugs or problems discovered during testing:
 - Section padding was to big for the UX desing of this project.
 This was fixed by modifying the scrolling css from Bootstraap as per our needs (fixed).
+- * Further work is need to add feature that highlights active pages for example using similar system than the scrollSpy which highlights activated sections (fixed).
 - Footnote on dashboard was not centered.
 This was achieved with using the correct grid option from Bootstraap (fixed).
 - Showcase and reduce images were all different sizes and therefore dificult to scale up for responsiveness design without using targetting images individually.
 Aspect ratio strategy was not a successful approach to scale them up at once.
 - WordlMap responsiveness needs to be address and removed from the header div to avoid shadow bug inside the worldmap div (xxx).